Akashdtech/Custom-Q-A-model-LLM-LangChain/README.md

 # Custom-Q-A-model-LLM-Langchain
 This project demonstrates the creation of an intelligent question-answering pipeline using LangChain and FAISS for document retrieval and OpenAI for language generation.
 The workflow processes a CSV file containing Q&A data, builds a vector database for semantic search, and integrates a language model to answer questions based on the retrieved context.
-Below are the key steps included in the implementation:
+Below are the key steps included in the implementation.

 Setup and Dependencies:

         Install required libraries: langchain, langchain_community, faiss-cpu, and HuggingFaceEmbeddings.
         Configure API access with OpenAI for language model operations.

 Data Loading:

         Use the CSVLoader from LangChain to load a dataset containing questions and answers.
         Limit the dataset to 500 entries for processing.

 Text Splitting:

         Split documents into manageable chunks using RecursiveCharacterTextSplitter to enable efficient context retrieval.

 Vector Database Creation:

         Generate document embeddings using HuggingFace models.
         Build a FAISS vector store for efficient semantic search and retrieval.

 Retriever Configuration:

         Convert the vector store into a retriever to enable context-aware querying.

 Prompt Engineering:

         Design a custom prompt template to ensure accurate and context-driven responses.

 Language Model Integration:

         Utilize OpenAI's language model to answer questions based on retrieved context.

     Question-Answering Pipeline: